Graduate Programs

 Leave of Absence

 Doctoral Degree Students.
 Continuous enrollment in the graduate programs is an expectation for doctoral students until all degree requirements are satisfied.
 However, for extraordinary reasons a student may be granted a program leave.
 Students granted program leave will have their degree completion time-limit extended by the length of their approved absence, effectively stopping their degree completion “clock.”
 Students who have a lapse in enrollment without an approved program leave must withdraw from their program and will be subject to the normal entailments of such withdrawal.
 Please consult the corresponding Ph.D.
 Student Handbook, Psy.D.
 Student Handbook, or D.Min.
 Student Handbook for further details.
+The Director of Graduate Student Life can be contacted with questions about this process.

-If the circumstances for the program leave request are of a sensitive nature which the student prefers to not discuss in detail with the faculty, the student can first go to the Graduate Student Life Director who will work with the student on initiating the program leave process and provide information and insight on the student rights to the PhD committee in the decision-making process.
+If the circumstances for the program leave request are of a sensitive nature which the student prefers to not discuss in detail with the faculty, the student can first go to the Graduate Student Life Director who will work with the student on initiating the program leave process and provide information and insight on the student rights to the Ph.D. committee in the decision-making process.

 It is the responsibility of the student to understand the program leave and the ramifications of the leave on their loan repayment schedules, future financial aid/scholarship eligibility, health insurance coverage, re-activation of enrollment, etc. and, to plan accordingly.

-Involuntary Leave Policy
+Involuntary Leave of Absence

 Withdrawal or Cancellation of Enrollment from the Graduate School